ObjectModules/deploy/[Mapping]-Employment.md

 So when applying this all together then the diagram will be shown as below:
 ![hyipworld flow](https://hyipworld.github.io/images/github/doc/figure5.png)

+In our concept we call this kind of mapping as _an employment._ You can see that this mapping has four (4) elements, just like the number of elements inside a routines.

 #Assignment
 This is the behaviour of our mapping when a parameter is put inside the routines.
 Since there 2 process are generated that the behavior of our mapping will seeking another process to return to its routine.